Graduates

 3. apply for the internship.

-Graduates of 2014-2017 (Medicine) and 2014-2016 (Dentistry) - all quries regarding internship in Poland, LEK or LDEK should be addressed to The Polish Chamber of Physicians and Dentists or to respective Regional Chambers (OIL - Okręgowa Izba Lekarska).
+Graduates of 2014-2017 (Medicine) and 2014-2016 (Dentistry) - all quries regarding internship in Poland, LEK or LDEK should be addressed to The Polish Chamber of Physicians and Dentists (NIL) or to respective Regional Chambers (OIL - Okręgowa Izba Lekarska).

 Please note that graduates are no longer subject to the University's education, therefore the internship and Final Exams are to be arranged by the graduate him-/herself.